Man sentenced to life in prison for Davenport 5-year-old's beating death

-DAVENPORT, Iowa (KWQC) - Tre Henderson was sentenced Wednesday to life in prison without the possibility of parole in the 2018 beating death of 5-year-old JaShawn Bussell.
+DAVENPORT, Iowa (KWQC) - Tre Henderson was sentenced Wednesday to life in prison without the possibility of parole in the 2018 beating death of 5-year-old Ja'Shawn Bussell.

 A Scott County jury in February convicted the 28-year-old of first-degree murder, child endangerment-multiple acts, and child endangerment resulting in death.